direnakkoc/DockerInClass/README.md

-The purpose of node and python basic application is building a Docker image for each of the applications.
+<p align=center>The purpose of node and python basic applications is to build a Docker image for each of the applications.
 Once you are done, create an account on https://hub.docker.com and push the images there (one repository per image).
-Use public repositories
+Use public repositories</p>

 # Quick start